Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 In \cite[Theorem~11.9]{cobordisms}, the first author proved that if you turn a \emph{special} cobordism upside down, then the map induced on $\SFH$ is the dual map, and asked \cite[Question~11.10]{cobordisms} whether this is true for any sutured cobordism.
 A weaker question is whether this is true at least for decorated link cobordisms.
 An approach to answer this (weaker) question would be to check what happens for elementary cobordisms.

-The positive (resp.~negative) stabilisation and destabilisation are obtained from each other by turning the cobordism upside down, and we already checked that the maps that they induce are dual to each other.
-Analogously, the birth and the death cobordisms induce maps that are dual to each other as already observed in Remark~\ref{rem:dbduality}.
+The positive (respectively negative) stabilisation and destabilisation are obtained from each other by turning the cobordism upside down, and we already checked that the maps that they induce are dual to each other.
+Analogously, the birth and the death cobordisms induce maps that are dual to each other.

 The situation is more complicated for the saddle maps.
 First, note that if we turn a saddle cobordism upside down, then the height function has a local minimum on~$\sigma$ as opposed to a maximum, so this is not an elementary saddle cobordism.
-However, as in Figure~\ref{fig:saddle}, we can write this as a composition of two stabilizations and another saddle cobordism (which is a split if the original cobordism was a merge, and vice versa).
+However, as in Figure~\ref{fig:saddle}, we can write this as a composition of two stabilizations and another saddle cobordism (which is a split saddle if the original cobordism was a merge saddle, and vice versa).